 begin HelloWorld rescue NameError => e error.name # => :HelloWorld error.qualified_name # => :HelloWorld end begin String::DoesntExist rescue NameError => e error.name # => :DoesntExist error.qualified_name # => :"String::DoesntExist" end

 I'm not actually sure what it should return when the module/class is an anonymous module/class, but one thing we can do is just use the result of

 m = Module.new begin m::DoesntExist rescue NameError => e error.name # => :DoesntExist error.qualified_name # => :"#<Module:0x0000000260c2f8>::DoesntExist" end

 I'm open to suggestions.
 Let me know what you think.

-Updated by yuki24 (Yuki Nishijima) about 4 years ago
+Updated by yuki24 (Yuki Nishijima) over 4 years ago

 That actually makes more sense and is what we talked about at the last Ruby developers meeting.
 According to Nobu it requires a lot of work, though.
 But in terms of the interface, I'm 👍 on